Those preconceived ideas and assumptions that I had were supported by multiple factors:

-It was those same preconceived ideas and assumptions that almost made me quit stand-up comedy after 9 months because I sucked and I knew it, no matter how hard I tried.
+And it was these same preconceived ideas and assumptions that almost made me quit stand-up comedy after 9 months because I sucked horribly at it and I knew it, no matter how hard I tried.

-It was when I ditched the preconceived ideas and assumptions that I was able to progress from an open miker who could hardly get laughs to headlining in 500+ seat venues in 2 years.
+It was when I made the decision to ditch these crippling preconceived ideas and assumptions that I was able to progress from an open miker who could hardly get laughs to headlining in 600+ seat venues in less than 3 years.

-So in this article I want to cover a couple of these notions that had a negative impact on my own stand-up comedy journey when I first started out.
+So in this article I want to cover a couple of these bad assumptions that had a negative impact on my own stand-up comedy journey when I first started out.

-One assumption that I made was that writing jokes or writing stand-up comedy material was the foundation for creating a stand-up comedy act.
+One bad assumption that I made was that “writing jokes” or writing stand-up comedy material was a solid foundation for creating a stand-up comedy act.

 Related Article: How To Get Stuck In Stand-up Comedy Joke Writing Mode